BimmerGestalt/AAIdrive/README.md

   - New notification popups can be disabled if a passenger is detected in the seat
   - Notifications can be read out by the car's TTS when received or when selected
   - The car's navigation system is available to handle Android Navigation Intents
+  - The car's location and heading is shown in the custom map
   - The currently-playing app is displayed along the top of the IDrive screen
   - The currently-playing song title is shown in the IDrive4 Multimedia side panel
   - The currently-playing song coverart and progress is shown in the IDrive5 Home screen and Multimedia side panel